Blockchain-Powered-eSIM/eSIM-Wallet/README.md

 git clone https://github.com/Blockchain-Powered-eSIM/LPA.git
 ```

 This project uses React Native's built-in command line interface.
-Rather than install and manage a specific version of the CLI globally, we recommend you access the current version at runtime using `npx`, which ships with Node.js.
-With `npx react-native <command>`, the current stable version of the CLI will be downloaded and executed at the time the command is run.
+Rather than install and manage a specific version of the CLI globally, we recommend accessing the current version at runtime using `npx`, which ships with Node.js.
+With `npx react-native <command>`, the current stable version of the CLI will be downloaded and executed when the command is run.

-> If you previously installed a global react-native-cli package, please remove it as it may cause unexpected issues:
+> Please remove any globally installed react-native-cli package previously as it may cause unexpected issues
 > ```sh
 > npm uninstall -g react-native-cli @react-native-community/cli
 > ```

-You will need either an Android device or setup an Android Virtual Device (AVD) to run the app.
+An Android device or an Android Virtual Device (AVD) setup is required to run the app.

-If you have a physical android device then you can just use it by connecting to you computer and enable USB debugging.
+To use a physical android device. just connect it to you computer and enable USB debugging.
 More details are available [here](https://reactnative.dev/docs/running-on-device)

-If you plan on using an AVD for development and testing the you'll have to create one using Android Studio Device Manager.
+To use an AVD for development and testing, create one using Android Studio Device Manager.

-Open `./LPA/android`, you can see the list of available Android Virtual Devices (AVDs) by opening the "AVD Manager" from within Android Studio.
-If you don't have any virtual device available, create a new one by following the instructions [here](https://developer.android.com/studio/run/managing-avds.html).
-Preferred image for testing is `UpsideDownCake API Level 34 `. **Make sure that the Android version on your virtual device is greater than Android 10 (or API level 30)**
+Open `./LPA/android`, to see the list of available Android Virtual Devices (AVDs) open "AVD Manager" in Android Studio.
+If no virtual device available, create a new one by following the instructions [here](https://developer.android.com/studio/run/managing-avds.html).
+Preferred image for testing is `UpsideDownCake API Level 34`. **Make sure that the Android version on your virtual device is greater than Android 10 (or API level 30)**

-The project use some react native libraries as dependencies.
+The project uses some react native libraries as dependencies.
 Run the follwing command (from the project working directory) to make sure all required libraries are installed before your first build.

 ```sh
 npm install